learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process.md

         git push origin master --force

         #Note: Use with precaution because we are using the force push.
 So try to limit the usage of this to directly push codes to the master branch.
+A great alternative would be using --force-with-lease because it does not overwrite any work on the master branch if more commits are added to the master branch.
+(In depth comparisons of force vs force-with-lease https://itnext.io/git-force-vs-force-with-lease-9d0e753e8c41)